 - Other medications – if you’re taking other medications to deal with the side effects of your chemo – such as anti-nausea drugs or painkillers – these can also make constipation worse.
 It’s worth talking to your medical team about your symptoms as they may be able to make some adjustments.

 - Changes to your eating habits – when you’re undergoing treatment, you may well find that your eating and drinking habits change.
 For example, you may not feel like eating as much because of nausea, and you may not be getting enough fibre and fluid in your diet, which can lead to constipation.
+Dietitian referrals can be made by your medical team to help with dietary advice.

 - A lack of exercise – when you’re having chemo you may find you are less active than normal.
 A lack of mobility can weaken the muscles in your stomach and bowel and affect the movement of your gut, causing things to slow down and making your bowel movements less regular.
+Physio referrals can be made by your medical team for advice on exercise.

 - Anxiety and depression – having chemo treatment can be an emotional time.
 Some people suffer from anxiety or depression, and this can have an effect on the nerves and muscles that control the function of the bowel.